What makes great evaluation

-So while numbers are often quicker to come by, they are not necessarily the data you need.
+While numbers are often quicker to come by, they are not necessarily the data you need.
 Twitter followers and audience statistics, while they are easily available and might well be important if your primary Impact Dynamic is about Changing Minds, are far less relevant if your work is more focused on Changing Structures.

 Don’t confuse reach with impact.

 In the business of impact evaluation, these figures are useful in so far as they demonstrate reach or perhaps penetration into a target audience - but they do not prove impact.
-We don’t know what happened to the viewer, what it meant to them, what if anything changed.
+We don’t know what happened to the viewer, what it meant to them, or what if anything changed.

 Case study: Budrus

 A critical aim for the Budrus team was to shift the media narrative to give more recognition and validation to the role of nonviolent protest in a conflict that is too often lazily depicted as universally aggressive.